 Policies and Practices

-Financial information for the Bush Foundation is reported each year through various tax returns.
+Financial information for the Bush Foundation is reported each year through audited financial statements and tax returns.

 The Bush Foundation’s long-term investment objective is to generate an inflation-adjusted return in excess of the IRS minimum 5.0% payout.